OGalOz/JS_Outliner_D3/README.md

 ## How?
-* In order to create a shell in a webpage, (i.e. A set of boxes that contain different information but are all in one large box) we use a specific data file, which is essentially a Javascript object that has a form described below.
-We name this type of object "Shell_Data".
+* In order to create a viz-shell in a webpage, (i.e. A set of boxes that contain different information but are all in one large box) we use a specific data file, which is essentially a Javascript object that has a form described below.
+We name this type of object "Viz_Shell_Data".
 It doesn't control the d3 visualization, but it does control the general creation of a shell.
-When you create a "Shell_Data" object, you need to start by naming a parent id within the DOM that already exists.
+When you create a "Viz_Shell_Data" object, you need to start by naming a parent id within the DOM that already exists.
 This could be the 'body' tag, or it could be an already created tag besides the body.
 Regardless, you must